Wine Tasting in

 So whether you are well schooled at wine appreciation or not, planning a few days of wine touring is a “must do” activity now that you are living in this beautifully located region.
 Of course, we recommend that the best way to take in the various wineries worry-free is to plan to pack a nice picnic, invite some new friends or visiting family, and go explore!

 With all of the wineries to choose from, and more tasting rooms opening every year, it is simply impossible to take them all in during a single day.
 Wine making is an art as well as a skill, so be patient with yourself and allow the time to savor the uniquely wonderful characteristics of each winery and their signature offerings.
-The summer and autumn seasons are just perfect for enjoying the scenery but most wineries stay open year round just in case you miss a few.
+The spring, summer and autumn seasons are just perfect for enjoying the scenery but most wineries stay open year round just in case you miss a few.